 - What is that goal?

-- How does he or she fail?
+- How do they fail?
 What is the ‘failure’ at the end of the scene?

-You need the following information for your template:
+You need the following information for your scene templates:

 - Scene number (where does it fit into the sequence of the book?)